 As has been widely reported, a new gas-fired power station is to be built on the site of Willington ‘A’ & ‘B‘ Power Station — logically, to be known as Willington ‘C’.
 Read more about the plans at RWE npower’s web site

-As of the middle of 2015 there was still no sign at all on the ground of work commencing.
+As of the end of 2015 there is still no sign at all on the ground of work commencing.
 The planning approval for the pipeline from Yoxall, which will enter Willington from the north west (i.e. north of the railway line toward Egginton), was granted in December 2014.
 Watch this space...

-All images on this page are available for non-commercial use on a Creative Commons Attribution-NonCommercial 4.0 International Licence.
+All text and the images on this page are available for non-commercial use on a Creative Commons Attribution-NonCommercial 4.0 International Licence.

 First written = July 2002 Last major update = 17FEB2003